atypicalbitter/Matt-Dudman-Portfolio/README.md

 ### The sections in my portolio include

+The portfolio is broken down into sections which can be seen in my wireframes shown below.
+The 3 sections are as listed.

 * About Me: Learn more about me, my background, and skills.

-* Work: Explore a collection of my projects that I have made so far and some social links with more projects soon to come!
+* Work: Explore a collection of my projects that I have made so far, along with ,my design portfolio and some social links with more projects soon to come!

 * Contact: Find out how to get in touch with me by Email, Linkedin or Github.

 Clicking on any of these links will smoothly scroll the UI to the corresponding section, providing a seamless user experience.
+Also, within the navbar when you hover over any item the colour changes.

 Recognising the importance of adaptability, this portfolio is designed to be responsive.
 Whether you're viewing it on a large desktop screen or a smaller mobile device, the layout adapts to your viewport.
 Media queries ensure a smooth and visually pleasing experience across various screens and devices.

-Below are the 2 wireframes that I designed before going starting the task.
+### Below are the 2 wireframes that I designed before going starting the task.
-## This is the Small Screen Wireframe (max width 1000px)
+## This is the Small Screen Wireframe (max width 1000px):

 ![Small Screen Wireframe](<assets/images/Phone Wireframe.png>)

-## This is the Laptop Screen Wireframe (min width 1001px)
+## This is the Laptop Screen Wireframe (min width 1001px):

 ![Laptop Screen Wireframe](<assets/images/Web Wireframe.png>)